Hill Potteries, Burslem

 from 1800 map

-The Hill Top Pottery is at the top of the bank called "The Sytch"
+The Hill Top Pottery was at the top of a hill called "The Sytch

 From To Occupier Comments